Sysinternals/SysinternalsEBPF/README.md

 ## License
 SysinternalsEBPF is licensed under LGPL2.1.
-SysinternalsEBPF includes libbpf, which is licensed under LGPL2.1.
+SysinternalsEBPF includes libbpf, which is dual-licensed under BSD 2-clause license and LGPL2.1.
 Libbpf can be located at https://github.com/libbpf/libbpf The SysinternalsEBPF library of eBPF code is licensed under GPL2.